 Some of our amazing products:

-- Mitto: Transport, warehouse, transform, model, report & monitor.
-Mitto gets data flowing from hundreds of potential sources into a single destination for analytics.
+- Zuar Runner: Transport, warehouse, transform, model, report & monitor.
+Runner gets data flowing from hundreds of potential sources into a single destination for analytics.

-- Zuar Rapid Portals: Rapid Portals are an easy way to provide branded Tableau dashboards.
+- Zuar Portals: Portals are an easy way to provide branded Tableau dashboards.
 Monetize your data or provide secure access outside of corporate firewalls.